Managing Memories

 How do I configure policies on a memory?

-Available presets are gdpr, ccpa, hipaa, lgpd, pipl, sox, ephemeral, and permissive.
+Available presets are gdpr, ccpa, hipaa, lgpd, pipl, sox, eu_ai_act, ephemeral, and default.
 Each preset configures encryption requirements, consent tracking, retention periods, PII detection, and audit trail behavior.
-You can apply multiple presets simultaneously — for example, gdpr,hipaa enforces the union of both rule sets.

-To modify an existing memory’s policies, use PUT /api/memories/{id}/policy with add_policies and remove_policies arrays.
+At creation time each memory carries exactly one policy — pass it as the policy field on POST /api/memories.
+To stack additional presets later, use PUT /api/memories/{id}/policy with add_policies and remove_policies arrays; once multiple policies are active they apply as a union (e.g. gdpr + hipaa enforces both rule sets).
 Every policy change is logged in the audit trail with the provided downgrade_reason field, creating a compliance-grade record of when and why policies changed.

 Content-Type: application/json